 Community Options maintains national grant writing, public relations, social media, information technology, training, quality assurance and mission advancement teams that work in tandem with the local offices.
 Property acquisition, renovation and on site management are replicated locally using nationally proven models.
 This includes templates for successful proven entrepreneurial businesses, supported employment models, internships for students with disabilities, and meaningful day supports.
 Concentrated management based on the effective use of technology keeps overhead costs under 11%.

 Robert Stack founded Community Options and devotes time to educate federal and state leadership on the relevance of the home and work paradigm.
-He has been appointed to serve on transition teams and working groups by governors and has maintained membership with the RGA and other political entities delineating philosophy and ethical considerations for long term planning and funding.
+He has been appointed to serve on transition teams and working groups by governors and policymakers delineating philosophy and ethical considerations for long term planning and funding.